 Burning wet wood will lead to an increase in smoke and emissions and produce little heat.
 It will also lead to a blackening of the stove glass and a build-up of soot in the chimney.
 Using dry wood also means that fewer logs are needed to produce the same level of heat.

-Modern clean burning stoves are designed to burn dry wood
+Modern stoves are designed to burn dry wood

 The SIA recommends that only logs with a moisture content below 20% should be used in a stove.
-In fact, in February 2020 the government introduced new legislation that will see the sale of wet wood (i.e. wood with a moisture content higher than 20%) in volumes under 2 cubic meters phased out altogether following new government legislation announced in 2020.
+In fact, in 2021 the sale of wet wood (i.e. wood with a moisture content higher than 20%) in volumes under 2 cubic meters was phased out altogether following new government legislation announced in 2020.